fireundubh/playwithfire/fallout4/mods/auto-loot.md

 * **Note 1:** If you execute this command while in a game, this command will do nothing.
 * **Note 2:** Toggling the setting off, or uninstalling the mod, will _not_ rollback any keyword additions made by Auto Loot to previously modified NPCs.
 It is not possible for this to be implemented.

+### User Interface

+v1.2 streamlines the holotape menu by making the following changes:

+* Merged the alphabetized workshop menus into a single menu per filter
+* Removed intermediate submenus (e.g., All Filters vs. Specific Filters)
+* Removed the Delay Between Iterations submenus from the Debug Menu
+* Renamed the Advanced submenu to Advanced Settings
+* Renamed the debug-only Advanced submenu to Debug Menu

 ### Fixed Issues

 * Fixed an issue where Automatron armor was not supported by the Armor Filter